protocolbuffers/protobuf/csharp/span_based_serialization.md

 - the new serialization API will be supported for projects that support at least `netstandard2.0` and allow use of C# 7.2.
 On newer .NET frameworks, there might be (and likely will be) further performance benefits.

+- TODO: add a note that on `net45` the new serialization API will be supported too, but it's mostly for convenience. `netstandard2.0` and higher are the primary targets.
+- TODO: add a note that the new serialization API won't be supported on netstandard1.0

 ## Backwards compatibility

+TODO:

 ## Code duplication